 Technically, A Short Film About Killing is quite astounding.
 The distinctive use of filters to saturate the visuals or to cloud the edges of the frame to form a kind of blackish halo around the characters, especially that of Jacek, may look abnormal at first glance, but becomes increasingly relevant to the themes that Kieslowski is seeking to explore, including the injustice of looking at people from a tainted lens, and judging them without due regard to understanding from where they are coming from.

-In this respect, Kieslowski’s film is an excellent attempt at probing us to juxtapose empathy with morality, and how this tension functions in civilized society.
+In this respect, Kieslowski’s film is an excellent attempt at probing us to juxtapose empathy with morality, and how this tension functions in a civilized society.

 Very much a film that condemns capital punishment as a solution to murder, A Short Film About Killing uncompromisingly questions the nature of killing (be it by an individual or by the faceless state) and the destructive cycle of violence that seems to be condoned by society.